ZeppelinDesignLabs/Macchiato-Mini-Synth/README.md

 4) Obtain and install the Mozzi library.
 Read the author’s release notes and installation instructions.
 Mozzi is a set of tools that fools an Arduino environment into handling audio signals, and tricks a microcontroller into behaving something like an oscillator.
 You will import the Mozzi tools into Arduino as a library.

-5) Download everything in the Zeppelin Design Labs Github repository Macchiato-Mini-Synth\Macchiato Setup Files\.
-Place it all in a convenient temporary folder somewhere on your computer.
-You will copy the files and folders to various places on your computer.
+5) Download Macchiato-Mini-Synth v1.0.0 from the Github Releases page.
+Unpack it all into a convenient temporary folder somewhere on your computer.
+The folder \Macchiato Setup Files\ contains a bunch of files and folders that you will copy to various places on your computer.
 You will make edits to some existing Arduino files.

 6) Copy the MIDI folder from Macchiato Setup Files\ to Arduino\libraries\.
 This is a set of tools that enables Arduino to interpret data entering a pin from a MIDI device.